F1.1 Identify the various Canadian coins up to 50¢ and coins and bills up to $50, and compare their values.

 Skill: Comparing the Value of Coins and Bills up to $50

 The ability to determine the correspondence between the abstract concept of value and its concrete representation in the form of coins and bills is an important skill.
-The value of money is an abstract concept for primary division students.
+The value of money is an abstract concept for Primary Division students.

 You may notice that students compare coins by size rather than value.
 In order to properly represent the value of coins, teachers can use proportional models.
 These models simplify the teaching of monetary value by representing them in a concrete way.